United Kingdom during the Turkish War of Independence: Turkish–Armenian War

-According to the Armistice of Mudros, the Ottoman Caucasian had to demobilize.
+According to the Armistice of Mudros, the Ottoman Caucasus had to demobilize.
 The British supported the newly declared Armenian Republic in their military campaign to take Armenian-majority cities in the Ottoman Empire.
 40,000 rifles were sent to the Armenian army.

-According to the Treaty of Sèvres which the Ankara government did not recognize, the Armenians were awarded Kars, Ardahan, and Muş.
+According to the Treaty of Sèvres, which the Ankara government did not recognize, the Armenians were awarded Kars, Ardahan, and Muş.
 The Turks launched a campaign against Armenia between 24 September and 2 December, which concluded with the Treaty of Alexandropol.
 According to the treaty, the Armenians had to hand over their arms and munitions, including the 40,000 British rifles.
-Mustafa Kemal Pasha wrote a gloating letter to Lloyd George, thanking him for the rifles.
+Mustafa Kemal Pasha wrote a letter to Lloyd George, thanking him for the rifles.

 Treaty of Moscow

-The Ankara government were dealing with Armenians at east, French and French-backed Armenian legion in the south, Greeks in west, Pontic rebels in north, British in Southeastern Anatolia as well as uprisings instigated by Istanbul government.
+The Ankara government was dealing with Armenians in the east, French and French-backed Armenian legions in the south, Greeks in the west, Pontic rebels in the north, and British in Southeastern Anatolia, as well as uprisings instigated by the Istanbul government.
 The Russian Bolsheviks were similarly fighting Allied interventions and uprisings across the former Russian Empire.
 As they were fighting common enemies, Ankara and Moscow reproached each other following the First Battle of İnönü.
-The Bolsheviks and Turkish Nationalists signed Treaty of Moscow.
-According to the treaty, the Bolsheviks supplied 10,000,000 Rubles and arms to Ankara for 800 tons of grain and diplomatic recognition.
+The Bolsheviks and Turkish Nationalists signed the Treaty of Moscow.
+According to the treaty, the Bolsheviks supplied 10,000,000 rubles and arms to Ankara for 800 tons of grain and diplomatic recognition.
 Thus, these two states supported each other against the British.

 Afghanistan

 The Turkish delegation in Moscow also encountered an Afghan delegation with a similar mission.
-The two states signed a defensive alliance and mutual assistance treaty against the British, which had just concluded a war with Afghanistan while supporting the Greeks in their war against the Turks.
+The two states signed a defensive alliance and mutual assistance treaty against the British, who had just concluded a war with Afghanistan while supporting the Greeks in their war against the Turks.

 Turkish and British propaganda campaigns

-During the Turkish War of Independence, both British and Turks done propaganda against each other.
+During the Turkish War of Independence, both the British and the Turks used propaganda.